FindMySchool LogoFindMySchool

 There is also a practical realism in how the school describes its pupils.
 Formal documentation indicates that all pupils have special educational needs and disabilities and all have Education, Health and Care plans, which positions this as a placement-led school where the student profile is complex by definition, not by exception.

-Within the published GCSE data, an Attainment 8 figure of 7.5 is shown, alongside an England comparator of 0.459.
-The metric format here is not one most parents will recognise from mainstream performance tables, so the more reliable interpretation for decision-making is the school’s overall ranking position and the nature of its cohort.
+The metric format here is not one most parents will recognise from mainstream performance tables, so the more reliable interpretation for decision-making is the small-cohort context, the school's qualification routes and the nature of its cohort.

 The most important practical point for families is what sits behind any single number: whether the school can reliably move a student from non-attendance, repeated suspensions, or emotionally unsafe mainstream days, into a stable programme with credible accreditation at the end.
 For many students in SEMH settings, that stability is the decisive outcome.